mmtk/mmtk-core/tools/tracing/timeline/EXTENSION.md

 ```

 and run a benchmark with OpenJDK (such as `lusearch`).
 Use the unmodified `visualize.py` to process
-the log, and you will see an arrow representing the "hello" event somewhere on the timeline.
-It
+the log, and you will see many arrows representing the "hello" events on the timeline.
+They should
-should be quite obvious because it will be a lone instant event right below the
+be quite obvious because each one will be a lone instant event right below a `StopMutators` work
-`ScanVMSpecificRoots` work packet.
+packet.

 ## Extending the visualization script